Our knee doctors at Lewiston Orthopedics are recognized experts in the diagnosis and treatment of knee injuries and

 - Cannot bend or move the knee

 - Begin limping or are unable to walk comfortably

 - Have swelling of the knee, joint, or calf area

 At Lewiston Orthopaedics, we understand that pain in the knee can make everyday activities difficult.

-At Lewiston Orthopaedics, the region's most preferred orthopaedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopaedic treatments to patients through our offices in Lewiston, Cottonwood, and Moscow.
+At Lewiston Orthopaedics, the region's most preferred orthopaedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopaedic treatments to patients through our offices in Lewiston and Moscow.
 Our knee surgeons have completed additional training specifically in the knee.
 With this training, our knee surgeons, Dr. Bryan Beardsley, Dr. Gregory Dietrich, Dr. Timothy Flock, Dr. Regan Hansen, Dr. Adam Jelinek, and Dr. DeWayne Weaver, have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.